 - vaginal itching

-- Yeast infection of the penis (balanitis or balanoposthitis).
-Men who take Invokana may get a yeast infection of the skin around the penis.
-Certain men who are not circumcised may have swelling of the penis that makes it difficult to pull back the skin around the tip of the penis.
+- Yeast infection of the skin around the penis (balanitis or balanoposthitis).
+Swelling of an uncircumcised penis may develop which makes it difficult to pull back the skin around the tip of the penis.
 Other symptoms of yeast infection of the penis include:

 - redness, itching, or swelling of the penis